top of page

 “But deliver us from evil.
 Amen!”

-At first glance, this petition seems redundant; and in a way it is.
+First of all, this petition seems redundant; and it is!
 After all, didn’t we already pray for that when we asked God to provide for us and protect us?
-But something even deeper is at work here.
+But something much deeper is at work here!

 While neither Jesus nor the Evangelists knew the Second Law of Thermodynamics, they were all keen observers of the natural world.
 They knew that ‘all things must pass,' and they were familiar with texts like Ecclesiastes: “Vanity of vanities!
 All things are vanity.”
-They understood the universality of mortality.
+They understood the universality of mortality, they understood change.
+(After all, 500 years earlier Heraclitus had articulated Ephesian cosmology: Everything flows!

 Today we understand ‘change’ as ‘entropy’ and we know that every ‘change’ works to increase the overall entropy of the universe.
 (Entropy is the measure of disorder.)